kahomayo/mc-research-scripts/fuse-no-level-dat/README.md

 Install fusepy with `pip3 install fusepy`.

-Assuming the world you use is saved at `a/world1` and your minecraft saves are at `b`
+Assuming the world you use is saved at `a/world1`.

 ```
-mkdir `b/world1`
+mkdir `a/world1-mean-fs`
-python3 level-fuse.py a/world1 b/world1
+python3 level-fuse.py a/world1 a/world1-mean-fs
 ```

-Run minecraft, play until b/world1 no longer contains a level.dat.
+Run minecraft, open and close world1-mean-fs.
 Quit the filesystem with Ctrl+C.
+Minecraft will have deleted the `level.dat` and `level.dat_old` of world1.

 ## No, mom, I swear it's not cheating

+I don't consider this cheating as this filesystem doesn't violate the semantics of a filesystem and all changes to the folder are done by minecraft itself.

 All that this filesystem is doing, is disallowing files named `level.dat` from being moved.
 The only difference from the sample are these lines: